Hans Christian Andersen - 2005

 Hans Christian Andersen was soon recognized as a great author and considered as the founder of modern fairytales.
 He was often invited as a celebrity to the inner-circles of the aristocratic society and was a welcome and usual guest at manor houses and also a regular visitor at the royal residences here and abroad.

-Hans Christian Andersen’s original dairy book and traveling notes from his trip to Germany and Harzen in 1831.
+Hans Christian Andersen’s original dairy book and travelling notes from his trip to Germany and Harzen in 1831.

 Original text from hans Christian Andersen's dairy book with drawings of his carriage during his journey to Germany in 1831.